Generic Name: cobicistat, elvitegravir, emtricitabine, and tenofovir (koe BIK i stat, EL vi TEG ra vir, EM trye SYE ta been, and ten OF oh vir)

 Women with HIV or AIDS should not breast feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

-Genvoya is not approved for use by anyone younger than 12 years old.
+Genvoya is not approved for use by a child younger than 12 years old or weighing less than 77 pounds.

 How should I take Genvoya?